Guide

 Shared calendars

 iCloud lets you share calendars with other Apple ID users.
+Up to 100 people can share a single iCloud calendar, according to Apple's iCloud system limits.
 Shared calendars appear in nylas calendar list alongside your own.
 You can create and edit events on shared calendars if the owner granted you edit access.
 Read-only shared calendars show events but reject create/update operations.

 # See all calendars including shared ones